Gluten-Free Chex Mix is salty, crunchy, and totally addicting. Just like the original, only gluten-free!

 - 3 cups gluten-free O’s cereal

-- 1 cup gluten free peanuts
+- 1 cup gluten free peanuts, Planters Lightly Salted Roasted Peanuts, recommended

-- 1/2 cup (1 stick) salted butter or vegan butter
+- 1/2 cup butter

-- 1/4 cup gluten-free Worcestershire sauce (I like Lea & Perrin's)
+- 1/4 cup gluten free Worcestershire sauce

-- 2 teaspoons seasoned salt (recipe below)
+- 2 teaspoons seasoned salt, recipe below

-- For the Homemade Seasoned Salt (NOTE: You will not use all of this!)
+For the Homemade Seasoned Salt (NOTE: You will not use all of this!)

-- 1-1/2 Tablespoons salt
+- 1-1/2 Tablespoons sea salt

 - 3/4 teaspoon paprika